FAQ

 How to interface Prophesee products with an FPGA/custom SoC?

-The CCAM5 module provides a Prophesee Gen3-VGA or Gen4-HD resolution event-based vision sensor with MIPI D-PHY CSI-2 compatible interface in a 30mm x 30mm PCB module format.
-The module contains the necessary power supply and control circuits required by the sensor whilst presenting standard control and data interfaces to allow straightforward integration into a system.
+The CCAM5 module provides a Prophesee Gen3-VGA, IMX636 (HD) or GenX320 (320x320) resolution event-based vision sensor with MIPI D-PHY CSI-2 compatible interface in a 30mm x 30mm PCB module format.
+It contains the necessary power supply and control circuits required by the sensor whilst presenting standard control and data interfaces to allow straightforward integration into a system.

 It is also possible to access our Vivado RTL project and petalinux project built around AMD’s Zynq Ultrascale+ MPSoC.

-Please contact our sales team at sales@prophesee.ai for more details.
+Please contact our sales team for more information.

 What kind of extension USB cable should I use for my camera?